dloomis2/dloomis2.github.io/index.md

 ## My Favorite Labs in CPSC 120L:

-* Lab 7, Part One
+* **Lab 7, Part One**

   This lab was a great way to utilize the boolean logic that we learned in lecture.
-I had fun writing the functions and testing out everything.
-I like how the program also included commandline arguments to add even more complexity to the project.
+I had fun writing the functions and testing them.
+The commandline arguments made the lab even better, allowing us to have more control over the output.
+This lab also showed me how programs like this can be applied to the real world.

-* Lab 8, Part Two
+* **Lab 8, Part Two**

   This part of the lab was very short, but the result was awesome.
 We utilized a nested for-loop to create a pattern in the terminal.
 This one stood out to me because I had tried to make a program like this on my own a while ago but I couldn't figure it out.
 This lab showed me the logic behind it and how the nested loop worked with each iteration.

-* Lab 9.
-Part Two
+* **Lab 9.
+Part Two**

   My favorite part of this lab was the `secrets.cc` file.
 The usage of the `#include <fstream>` header file was a good introduction to working with filestreams.
 I really liked the result of this program and made me want to create my own project that can deal with writing to a file.